 Treatment for an Enlarged Liver

 Without treatment, liver enlargement can lead to liver failure.
 If you have an enlarged liver, your doctor will confirm what's causing it and take steps to treat it.
 Treatment for an enlarged liver depends upon the cause.
 For example, if drinking too much alcohol is the source of the problem, it is essential to stop so the liver does not become severely damaged.
+Your doctor may tell you to avoid all alcohol no matter what is causing your liver to be enlarged.
 Or, if you have an underlying disease, medication or other types of treatment may help.